Classic Car Insurance: Agreed Value Coverage & Requirements Explained

 What Is Classic Car Insurance?

 Classic car insurance is a specialized auto policy built for antique, vintage, and collector vehicles — cars that appreciate in value over time rather than depreciate like everyday drivers.
-Standard auto insurance is designed around the assumption that your car is losing value every year, which simply isn't true for a restored 1967 Mustang or a rare 1957 Chevy Bel Air.
+Standard auto insurance is designed around the assumption that your car loses value every year, which simply isn't true for a restored 1967 Mustang or a rare 1957 Chevy Bel Air.

 Trusted by Thousands